Our Cranial Helmet Journey

-At our two week check up, our Pediatrician had two goals for our new family of three: Sleep through the night by 12 weeks, and ‘no helmet’.
-As first time parents and avid Moms on Call followers, we took his notes seriously.
-We tediously followed the Moms on Call schedule, did 30 minutes of tummy time per day, and we never looked back.
+At our two-week check-up, our Pediatrician had two goals for our new family of three: Sleep through the night by 12 weeks and ‘no helmet.’
+As first-time parents and avid Moms on Call followers, we took his notes seriously.
+We tediously followed the Moms on Call schedule, did 30 minutes of tummy time per day, and never looked back.

 Luckily for us, our newborn was sleeping through the night at 3 weeks.
 We had it made!
-That is until I realized that whenever she slept at night, she found one position that she loved, and never moved.
+That is until I realized that whenever she slept at night, she found one position that she loved and never moved.
 When she napped, she napped on that side.
 When she played on her playmat or in her bouncy seat, she favored that side.
 No matter how we adjusted and stretched, our baby’s neck got tighter and tighter, and she developed what we now know as Torticollis.
-Back to the Pediatrician we went, and he sent us to Cranial Technologies for a consultation.
+We went back to the pediatrician, and he sent us to Cranial Technologies for a consultation.